ctechter/customer_demos/cc-java-avro/README.md

         3. `java -version` (should see version 17 listed)
 - Maven
 - All required configuration settings can be found and, if needed, modified in the `/src/main/resources/client.properties` file.
 - Java Producer; the topic in the `topic.name` property within the `client.properties` file must exist.
-If it does not exist then create the topic in Confluent Cloud before running the application.
+If it does not exist then create the topic in your Confluent Cloud cluster before running the application.
 - Java Consumer; if using the Terraform scripts provided with this project the consumer name in the `group.id` property within the `client.properties` file must start with `consumer` or else a RBAC error will occur when connecting to Confluent Cloud.

 ## Running the java client Producer